richafnu/Viva/Viva/glint/setup/program-summary-communications.md

 > For example, if your organization plans to send invites to 100,000 employees, extend your delivery window to ten hours to allow all emails to deliver on the survey start day.
 >
 > For very large organizations and distribution lists (more than 250,000 employees), some emails may be pushed to the following day.

+## Channels

+When Microsoft Teams is enabled for Viva Glint notifications, choose to send survey invites and reminders in emails or also in Teams.
+[Learn more](glint-teams.md).

 ## Email Settings